Inc21/Python-Quiz-Game-PP3/README.md

 ### New User.

-- I want to see instructions how to play this game.
+- I want to see clear instructions how to play this game.
 - I want to be challenged and test my Python knowledge.
 - I want to be able to see my score on the leaderboard and how it stacks up to the competition.